isaurabhkr/subreddit-analyser/README.md

 ## Data Visualization and conclusion
 - The analysis is captured in Python Notebooks present in `py-notebook` directory.
+I have added comments below the plots to conclude my findings.
 - The conclusions are summarized in the report file.